thejony/movies/README.md

 ## RUN

-In order to run the project please use the following command
+In order to run the project please use the following command:

 ```bash
 $ docker-compose --env-file .env.prod up